-However, as the industry begins to takes action to achieve these goals, the difficulty of the task ahead has become evident.
+However, as the industry begins to take action to achieve these goals, the difficulty of the task ahead has become evident.
 No one thought this transition would be easy, but challenges are emerging that were difficult to anticipate, whether significant weather events, geopolitical conflict, sticky inflation, or enduring supply chain and labor challenges.

 Utilities and regulators across the United States continue to focus on ambitious greenhouse gas reduction targets, and the energy industry is strategizing how to achieve the clean energy transition.
 The “how” matters a lot as investments will have to be made across the utility value chain—from energy generation to transmission & distribution to the grid edge.
 These investments will come in the form of new technologies being deployed at scale (like energy storage and hydrogen) and traditional infrastructure investments deployed for new purposes (transmission to interconnect renewables).
 And this all needs to be done while maintaining reliable service and keeping customer rates affordable.